Sure, it’s supposed to be a happy season, but holiday traditions put many of our pets at risk.

-Keep a close eye on your pet during holiday feasting season and guard against such often overlooked poisons.
-The American Society for the Prevention of Cruelty to Animals published a list of common human treats that may prove deadly for your pet.
-(And don’t forget to keep turkey bones away from critters!)
+Keep a close eye on pets during the holiday feasting season and guard against overlooked poisons.
+The American Society for the Prevention of Cruelty to Animals publishes a list of common human treats that may prove deadly for pets.
+A few — like table scraps, gravy, turkey and turkey skin — may surprise you.

 6. Power cords